NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 specific start and stop dates.
 In addition, a search region to restrict the search to can be specified as well exactly like the imaging tab.
 A radial offset slider is provided as in the Browse tab.

+The Bennu model's OLA Search tab contains an additional combo box for selecting OLA Lidar data from user-specified local data sources, labeled "Source:".
+These OLA data sources are folders containing the OLA data in a searchable data format.
+They can be created using a separately available tool.

+New OLA datasources can be added to the combo box by selecting the "Manage Data Sources..." button.
+This brings up a dialog box listing the currently available data sources and their location on the local file system.
+Items in the data source list can be added, removed or edited using the buttons at the bottom of the dialog box.

 After selecting the desired options and clicking Search, a list of tracks will be displayed.
 Right-clicking on a track (either in the list